 This is where things can get a little tricky.
 You need to think about all the things you spend money on in a given month – and we’re not just talking about the big items like tuition and rent.
 Don’t forget to factor in smaller expenses like groceries, entertainment, and transportation costs.
 Once you have a comprehensive list of your expenses, you can start finding ways to cut back.

 Need help figuring this out?
-Track Your Spending for a Month (or More)
+Try tracking your spending for a month (or more).

 For at least a month (I like to recommend three), carry around a small notebook and write down every single purchase you make.
 Yes, every single one.
 That $2 cup of coffee from Starbucks?
 Write it down.
 The $15 pair of earrings you bought on a whim?
 Write it down.
 It may seem tedious, but this exercise will give you some much-needed clarity on your spending habits.